steam0/pact-guide/README.md

 # Notes for future development of this guide
 - Introduction discussing what the trouble with microservices is.
 Why is it hard to keep your speed up as an organization and system grow?
 How can you release with confidence.
 - Releasing new versions with confidence
 - Discuss negative sides.
-Why wont this work?
+Why won't this work?
-- CDC For internal use only?
-Why/Why not external use?
+- CDC for internal use only?
+Why/why not external use?
 (A tool for external consumers to inform about usage/ An external CDC is not a binding contract but a guideline/information pipeline to the provider)
-- My test doesnt work, whos problem is it?
+- My test doesn't work, who's problem is it?
 - Good and bad examples of cdc-tests https://docs.pact.io/best_practices/contract_tests_not_functional_tests.html
 - It is impossible to write perfect API documentation.
 (All contracts will be flawed)
-- CDC can decrease number of api versions by telling you when you break something
+- CDC can decrease the number of api versions by telling you when you break something
 - Show how pact can auto generate dependency graphs
 - Display a microservice, explain what it is, which components it contains and how/why we should test all components.